-These soft gluten free cut out sugar cookies with a meringue-style frosting are in a class by themselves.
-They’ll hold any shape you like, and they’re absolutely scrumptious with that thick layer of buttercream frosting.
+These soft cut out gluten free sugar cookies with a meringue-style frosting are in a class by themselves.
+They’ll hold any shape you like, and they’re absolutely scrumptious with that thick layer of stable buttercream frosting.

 You know those soft frosted sugar cookies at the store?
 I don’t mean to brag, but I’ve basically got a Lofthouse copycat recipe here — except better!
 No one will know these gluten free sugar cookies aren’t the “real thing”!

-These gluten free sugar cookies are so good, they make me want to wax lyrical about their fabulousness.
-Here's why they're so good:
+These gluten free sugar cookies are so good, they make me want to go on and on about it.
+Here's what makes them really special:

 - Classic taste and texture — they've got the crispy edges and soft centers that you expect from the perfect sugar cookie